Eligibility Requirements

 1. Deadlines for International Students

-2. Deadlines for Domestic Students (U.S. citizens, U.S. permanent residents, non F1/J1 visa applicants)
+2. Deadlines for Domestic Students (U.S. citizens, U.S. permanent residents, visas other than F1 or J1 visa applicants)

 We encourage you to apply early.
 It may take a long time for you to make arrangements with schools in your home country to mail your transcripts and academic records directly to LSAC.
 Credential evaluation then takes approximately two to three weeks to complete once LSAC has received your transcript and diploma.
 During peak processing periods, it may take longer.
 Under exceptional circumstances, we may be able to accept applications after these deadlines.
 Please contact moritzllm@osu.edu to inquire about this exception.